Best Hybrid Mattress for Side Sleepers

 A sleep trial is the home trial period companies offer to test out a mattress after buying.
 A sleep trial is a common staple of the online mattress industry, since you may not have a chance to try a mattress before purchasing it.
 Some online brands have select brick-and-mortar stores, but many do not live close enough to take advantage of their showrooms.

 Most sleep trials last 90 to 120 days, although a few companies let you try out a mattress for a whole year.
-If the mattress isn’t right for you, the mattress company will allow you to exchange for another model or return the mattress for a full refund.
+If the mattress isn’t right for you, the mattress company will allow you to return the mattress for a full refund.

 Most mattress warranties cover the first 10 years of ownership, as per industry standard.
 If a mattress comes with a warranty with less than 10 years of coverage, it may signify the bed was made with low-quality materials.